vlinai1971/Modue1/README.md

 # Modue1
-Lab work on C# training
+Lab work on C# training for module 1